mnellemann/sysmon/README.md

 ### Plugins

-Loaded by the *client* and provides extensions for doing the actual collecting of metrics.
+Used by the *client* and provides extensions for doing the actual collecting of metrics.

 [More information](plugins/README.md).